 Print Name:

-Signature: Date:

-Student(s) Name/Signature: Grade Date:
+Signature: re: Date: Student(s) Name/Signature: Grade Date:

-Please sign and return this form by AUGUST 31, 2023.
+Please sign and return this form by SEPTEMBER 6, 2024 or prior to enrolling in St. Michael School.
 Thank you so much for your cooperation and support of our rules, policies, and procedures.
+If this form is not signed and returned, this qualifies as acceptance of the new terms of the handbook.
+This handbook is subject to change periodically with notification of such changes periodically.